mucommander/mucommander/package/readme.txt

 Improvements:
 - Symbolic links are extracted properly from zip archives.
-- Symbolic links are packed properly into zip archives.
+- Local symbolic links are packed properly into zip and tar archives.

 Localization:
 -